AR-15–style rifle: Production and sales

 Estimates vary as to how many of the rifles are owned in the United States.
-The National Shooting Sports Foundation estimated in 2016 that approximately 5 million to 10 million AR-15 style rifles existed in the U.S. within the broader total of the 300 million firearms owned by Americans.
+The National Shooting Sports Foundation estimated in 2016 that approximately 5 million to 10 million AR-15–style rifles existed in the U.S. within the broader total of the 300 million firearms owned by Americans.
+According to the National Shooting Sports Foundation, there were an estimated 24.4 million AR-15s in private circulation in the United States in 2020.
+According to a 2021 Georgetown University poll of gun owners in the US, 24.6 million persons have an AR-15 or a comparable firearm in their possession.

 Hunting

-Many hunters prefer using AR-15 style rifles because of their versatility, accuracy, wide variety of available features, and wide variety of calibers (see below).
+Many hunters prefer using AR-15–style rifles because of their versatility, accuracy, wide variety of available features, and wide variety of calibers (see below).
 Collapsible stocks are convenient for hunters who pack their rifles into remote hunting locations or for length of pull adjustments to fit any sized hunter.
 Construction with lightweight polymers and corrosion-resistant alloys makes these rifles preferred for hunting in moist environments with less concern about rusting or warping wood stocks.
 Positioning of the AR-15 safety is an improvement over traditional bolt action hunting rifles.
 Many states require hunters to use reduced-capacity magazines.
 If a hunter misses with a first shot, the self-loading feature enables rapid follow-up shots against dangerous animals like feral pigs or rapidly moving animals like jackrabbits.
 Hunters shooting larger game animals often use upper receivers and barrels adapted for larger cartridges or heavier bullets.
 Several states prohibit the use of .22 caliber cartridges like the .223 Remington on large game.